MahanSharifi86/web-intrusion-incident-case/README.md

 Observed attacker behaviors are mapped to relevant MITRE ATT&CK techniques where sufficient evidence exists.

 The mapping prioritizes behavioral evidence over superficial indicators such as individual port numbers, process names, or isolated events.

+The complete mapping is documented in the incident report.

 ---